top of page

 The noise was incredible, overpowering, and there were masses of flames belching out of the tail end, which was round.
 The flames were enormous.

-She says “I think they were multi-coloured, but also invisible, which is mad, but I say that because I could see up into the rear end and the inside looked dark.
+She said “I think they were multi-coloured, but also invisible, which is mad, but I say that because I could see up into the rear end and the inside looked dark.
 What was strange was that it wasn’t going very fast somehow.
 Then it gained height, still not going fast.
 It was like a plane with no wings, or a sort of missile, just terrifying.
 I don’t recall seeing any markings on it.
 Suddenly, within a garden’s length, it went upwards at speed and was suddenly gone – flames gone, noise gone, vibration gone.
 There was complete silence as we waited for the explosion, that never happened.
 There was no smoke, or smell.
 We didn’t have any pets, so no problems with them.”

 She said it cleared the rooftops and seemed to be heading towards Chelveston Air Base.